Data Protection Policy

 Introduction

 Affinity status is actively registered with the ICO as a data processor.
-Affinity’s annual registration was reconfirmed on the 27/02/2023 under the company name: HEROES ADVERTISING & PUBLIC RELATIONS LTD
+Affinity’s annual registration was reconfirmed on 27/02/2024 under the company name: HEROES ADVERTISING & PUBLIC RELATIONS LTD

 Affinity is committed to protecting the rights and freedoms of data subjects.
-In accordance with our legal obligation this policy outlines how Affinity and their staff safely and securely processes data subjects data in line with GDPR https://www.itgovernance.co.uk/data-protection-dpa-and-eu-data-protection-regulation
+In accordance with our legal obligation, this policy outlines how Affinity and their staff safely and securely process data subjects data in line with GDPR https://www.itgovernance.co.uk/data-protection-dpa-and-eu-data-protection-regulation

 Why this policy exists